 - A classified board structure;

 - A supermajority vote requirements;

 - Either a plurality vote standard in uncontested director elections, or a majority vote standard in contested elections;

 - The inability of shareholders to call special meetings;

-- > The inability of shareholders to act by written consent;
+- The inability of shareholders to act by written consent;

 - A multi-class capital structure; and/or

 - A non-shareholder approved poison pill.

-Poison Pills: Vote against/withhold from all nominees if:
+Poison Pills: Vote against/withhold from all nominees (except new nominees, who should be considered case-by-case) if:

 - The company has a poison pill that was not approved by shareholders3.
-However, vote case-by-case on nominees if the board adopts an initial pill with a term of one year or less, depending on the disclosed rationale for the adoption, and other factors as relevant (such as a commitment to put any renewal to a shareholder vote). - The board makes a material adverse modification to an existing pill, including, but not limited to, extension, renewal, or lowering the trigger, without shareholder approval.
+However, vote case-by-case on nominees if the board adopts an initial pill with a term of one year or less, depending on the disclosed rationale for the adoption, and other factors as relevant (such as a commitment to put any renewal to a shareholder vote); - The board makes a material adverse modification to an existing pill, including, but not limited to, extension, renewal, or lowering the trigger, without shareholder approval; or - The pill, whether short-term4 or long-term, has a deadhand or slowhand feature.